10 Effective Examples of Redirection in the Classroom for Parents

 Modeling Behavior: Demonstrating Appropriate Responses for Effective Redirection

 Moreover, skilled therapists can really enhance these group interactions, providing structured practice to help kids develop their social skills.
 These sessions are crafted to foster a supportive environment where young individuals can connect with peers, learn from each other, and cultivate essential social skills.
-By including caregiver education in these sessions, parents can also pick up effective strategies to support their child’s growth at home.
+By including in these sessions, parents can also pick up effective strategies to support their child’s growth at home.

 This flowchart shows how teachers and caregivers model behavior in the classroom: it starts with demonstrating appropriate actions, leads to children mimicking those actions, and continues to enhance social skills while involving caregiver education.